 The Access Points use an SMP (Service metadata publisher) provider to register their customers to the Peppol network.
 The SMP provider has an integration to the SML (Service metadata locator).
 The SML uses the global internet DNS system for mapping participants to SMPs.

-Read more about these from peppol.eu
+Read more about these from peppol.org

 MD5 hash is generated from the identifier which is combined with the common URL, and that is it.

-For example identifier 0192:933646920 which is Visma Software AS.
+For example identifier 0192:933646920

 With MacOS or (any Linux, maybe) you can get the MD5 hash on command line like this: